 A common question when your loved one is struggling with substances is: ‘if I don’t confront them, how will they ever decide to change?’
 But it turns out that confrontation isn’t always the most effective path to change.

 You might wonder: how do I have hope as we face all of this heartache?
 I have hope because everyday I see how kindness and compassion can help us.

 This guided meditation with Dr. Jeff Foote is called “Creating Space.”
 We hope it will help you find a ‘pause button’ in your day where you can return to an even keel.

-It can be difficult to find resources tailored to the needs of parents and families.
-Here, we have collected some of our favorite tools and support communities.
-This page will continue to be updated a ...
+It can be difficult to find resources tailored to the needs of families and loved ones.
+Here, we have collected a variety of support tools and communities for anyone who has a loved one struggling with substance use.